spraakbanken/swell-project/SweLL correction annotation_guidelines and code book (SweLL-taxonomy).md

 ### Some specific guidelines regarding morfological correction

 ## M-DEF
 _corrections regarding the use of definite/indefinite form, applies also to a missing/redundant article.
-If there are sevaral corrections within the same noun phrase, e.g. article + adjective + noun, they are to be tagged individually.
-Use of pronoun i objectsform instead of definite article (dem-de) is also interpreted as an M-DEF-correction_
+If there are sevaral corrections within the same noun phrase, e.g. article + adjective + noun, they are to be tagged individually._

-  * Example (see also code book):
+  * Example:

   ![](https://spraakbanken.gu.se/sites/spraakbanken.gu.se/files/M-DEF.png)

+If the learner has produced a congruent definate/indefinate noun phrase but used it in the wrong context, the main word in the phrase is tagged as an M-DEF-correcten and the changes in it's determiners are tagged as consequence- corrections (C)._

+ *Example:

+ Use of pronoun i objectsform instead of definite article (dem-de) is also interpreted as an M-DEF-correction._

+ * Example:

  ---